cjmarkham/Gherklin/README.md

 The `run` function must return an array of [LintError](./src/error.ts) (or an empty array for no errors).

+# Reporting

+By default, Gherklin outputs to STDOUT.
+You can change this by specifying the reporter in your `gherklin.config.ts` file or inline configuration.

+Currently, only the HTML and STDOUT reporter are available.

 # Contributing

 If you are adding new rules, they must follow the same format as existing rules (see [Custom Rules](#custom-rules)).